mahmoudmatar01/Spring-AOP-/README.md

    - Ideal for cleanup tasks, resource deallocation, or finalization operations.

 5. **Around Advice:**
-   - Most powerful type, wrapping the target method.
+   - The most powerful type, wrapping the target method.
    - Provides complete control over the method invocation, allowing you to modify input parameters, handle exceptions, or even bypass the original method.
    - Useful for complex scenarios where fine-grained control over the method execution is required.